 - Severe headache

 - Abrupt drop in blood pressure that may be characterized as life-threatening

 Once you experience side effects, the transfusion will be halted, and your current situation will be assessed before proceeding.
-Under conditions of massive transfusion or multiple transfusions, more severe complications may arise.
+Under conditions of massive transfusion or multiple transfusions, more severe pregnancy complications may arise.

 These complications include: